tsautier/dovi_convert/README.md

 dovi_convert -check              # Check all files in current directory dovi_convert -check "Film.mkv"   # Check specific file
 ```

-## Caveats

-**Single Video Track Only**
-The converted file will contain exactly one video track (the main movie).
-Secondary video streams (such as Picture-in-Picture commentary or Multi-Angle views) will be dropped because the conversion process isolates the main video track.
-All audio and subtitle tracks are preserved.
-*   **Note:** Your original file (containing all tracks) is preserved as a backup, so no data is lost.

 ## Troubleshooting

 If a conversion fails: